open-company/open-company-auth/README.md

 ```

 You can also override these settings with environmental variables in the form of `OPEN_COMPANY_AUTH_PASSPHRASE` and
-`AWS_ACCESS_KEY`, etc. Use environmental variables to provide production secrets when running in production.
+`AWS_ACCESS_KEY_ID`, etc. Use environmental variables to provide production secrets when running in production.

 ## Usage